KennyDizi/aws-dynamodb-table-data-transer/README.md

 # aws-dynamodb-table-data-transer
-Transfer data from DynamoDB table from the other table across accounts
+Transfer data from DynamoDB table to the other table across accounts